2011 Missouri River flood: Kansas

 On June 22, Leavenworth closed Sherman Army Airfield.
 On June 29 the levee was breached and water reached the hangars which had earlier been evacuated.

 On Jun 29 the Elwood, Kansas, south bound exit ramp off the Pony Express Bridge was closed temporarily to pump water which had accumulated from rains.
 Elwood is also underwent voluntary evacuations.
 200 National Guard troops were deployed to Doniphan County to assist in the evacuation.
 400 of Elwood's 1,200 residents voluntarily evacuated.

 The Amelia Earhart Bridge at Atchison had effectively closed on June 28.
 Closings of Missouri River bridges had been the result of flooding on the approaches and not the bridge itself.
 However, on June 29 photos began circulating that the low-lying Atchison Union Pacific rail bridge was close to water level.
 Union Pacific had embargoed its main rail line which goes between St. Joseph and Kansas City.

 On July 1 the Corps of Engineers reported that every non-federal levee from Rulo to Wolcott, Kansas, in Wyandotte County, Kansas, on both sides of the river were either overtopped or breached.
 Included in the overtoppings was Kansas Department of Corrections land below the Lansing Correctional Facility at Lansing, Kansas.
 Another report indicated that the only overtopped federal levee was the one at Fort Leavenworth by Sherman Army Airfield.

+Liability

+In 2023, the U.S. Court of Appeals for the Federal Circuit upheld a lower court’s 2020 ruling that the U.S. Army Corps of Engineers was responsible for worsened flooding since 2007 that killed crops and wrecked homes and businesses.